General Many-Body Perturbation Framework for Moir\'e Systems

-In this work, we introduce a general many-body perturbation framework that can be straightforwardly applied to generic symmetry-breaking states emerging in moir\'e systems.
+In this work, we introduce a general many-body perturbation framework that applies to generic symmetry-breaking states emerging in moir\'e systems.
 As a first step, we perform self-consistent HF calculations in the original plane-wave basis.
-In particular, our approach incorporates all moir\'e bands up to the plane-wave cutoff in the continuum model, together with the full spin and valley degrees of freedom.
-We refer to this method as all-band HF approximations.
-By augmenting all-band HF with RPA correlation energies, we compare the corrected total energies of different HF-converged states to identify the many-body ground state at the RPA level.
-Furthermore, we incorporate dynamical and inhomogeneous screening effects through the $GW$ approximation to the single-particle self-energy, which yields renormalized single-particle spectra, known as $GW$ quasiparticle bands, that more faithfully capture experimentally measurable quantities such as energy gaps, Fermi velocities and bandwidths.
-The quasiparticle weight extracted from the $GW$ self-energy provides a quantitative measure of the significance of correlation effects.
+In particular, our approach retains all moir\'e bands up to the plane-wave cutoff (typically $>1$\;eV) in the continuum model, together with the full spin and valley degrees of freedom.
+We refer to this scheme as the all-band HF method, in contrast to the band-projected HF approximations commonly used in the studies of moir\'e materials.
+By augmenting all-band HF with RPA correlation energies, we compare the RPA-corrected total energies of different HF-converged states to identify the many-body ground state at the RPA level.
+This is different from previous weak-coupling analyses in MATBG, where the RPA correlation energy was computed based on Hartree bands \cite{zhu-weakcoupleTBG-prb-2024}.
+Furthermore, we incorporate dynamical and inhomogeneous screening effects through the $GW$ approximation to the single-particle self-energies of generic symmetry-breaking states, which yields renormalized $GW$ single-particle spectra, that more faithfully capture experimentally measurable quantities such as energy gaps, Fermi velocities and bandwidths, which are not discussed in previous weak-coupling analyses, as far as we know.
 The RPA correlation energy can be further calculated based on $GW$ quasiparticle bands, which would give a more accurate description to the balance between exchange and correlation effects \cite{guo-AHC-arxiv-2025}.
+To demonstrate the power of our theoretical framework, we consider two typical moir\'e systems: hBN-aligned R5G and MATBG.
+For the hBN-aligned R5G system, our all-band HF calculations combined with RPA correlation energy and $GW$ self-energy corrections yield a phase diagram that is quantitatively consistent with the experimental one.
+For MATBG, we find that the ground state at charge neutrality is a nematic semimetal \cite{shang-nematic-prr21,bultinck-tbg-strain-prl21}, which is favored over Kramers intervalley coherent (K-IVC) state \cite{zaletel-tbg-hf-prx20} due to dynamical correlation effects.
+Remarkably, the calculated $GW$ quasiparticle bands around $\nu=0$ are quantitatively consistent with the results from quantum twisting microscopy \cite{xiao-TBG_QTM-arxiv-2025}.